Bookmark this page for a constantly updated view of the Knicks salary cap situation in 2018 and beyond.

 Salary Cap Notes

-Trey Burke and Troy Williams are on non-guaranteed contracts, so technically their full 2018-19 contract amounts do not count against the cap.
-However, since I anticipate the Knicks to keep both players on the roster, I included their respective salaries in calculating cap space.
+Trey Burke is on a non-guaranteed contract, so technically his full 2018-19 contract amount does not count against the cap.
+However, since I anticipate the Knicks to keep him on the roster, I included his salary in calculating cap space.